 Special Mention Goes To:Mentioned in the end, since this series uses (and spoofs) every single trope listed above:

 - Larry Niven's Hanville Svetz series of time travel short stories, collected in Flight of The Horse - where time travel is impossible in the real world, and every excursion that the protagonist makes is into a parallel, fantasy world that then directly affects his own.
 The reason for the jaunts?
-Well, the Secretary General of the UN in the series is a little mentally retarded (it has become a hereditary position, with serious inbreeding), and the protagonist is sent back in time to recover animals that the SG has seen in recovered children's books.
+Well, the Secretary General of the UN in the series is a little mentally unstable (it has become a hereditary position, with serious inbreeding), and the protagonist is sent back in time to recover animals that the SG has seen in recovered children's books.
 You see, they don't exist in the heavily polluted future...to the extent that, in one story where the proliferation of cars did not take place due to time meddling, one of the supporting characters has to breathe exhaust fumes from a internal-combustion car to stay alive.
 Svetz finds a unicorn instead of a horse, Moby Dick instead of a sperm whale, a fire-breathing dragon instead of a gila monster...
 As is the case with most of Niven's work - it's all scientifically justifiable using the science known at the time of authorship.